History of the Washington Commanders

-Establishment in Boston (1932–1936)
+Boston Braves / Redskins (1932–1936)

-The city of Boston, was awarded an NFL franchise on July 9, 1932, under the ownership of George Preston Marshall, Vincent Bendix, Jay O'Brien, and Dorland Doyle.
+The city of Boston was awarded an NFL franchise on July 9, 1932, under the ownership of George Preston Marshall, Vincent Bendix, Jay O'Brien, and Dorland Doyle.
 The team took the place of the temporary traveling Cleveland Indians, who themselves were operated under the franchise of the Newark Tornadoes after the Tornadoes had left the league after the 1930 season and had sold its franchise rights back to the NFL.
 Despite this, neither team management nor the NFL claim that the Indians or Tornadoes were earlier incarnations of the team currently in Washington.
 Additionally, none of the members of the 1930 Newark Tornadoes roster, and only two of the 1931 Indians (Algy Clark and Dale Waters), remained on the 1932 Boston Braves roster.

-Initially, the new team took the same name as their landlords, the Boston Braves, one of the two local Major League Baseball teams.
+Initially, the new team took the same name as their landlords, the Boston Braves, one of the two local Major League Baseball (MLB) teams.
 The Braves played their first game on October 2, 1932, under the leadership of coach Lud Wray, against the Brooklyn Dodgers, to whom they lost 14–0.
 The next week, the Braves recorded their first win, beating the New York Giants 14–6.
-The new franchise's losses during the first season reached $46,000 and Bendix, O'Brien, and Doyle dropped out of the investment, leaving Marshall the sole owner of the Braves.
+The new franchise's losses during the first season reached $46,000 ($1,052,789 in 2024) and Bendix, O'Brien, and Doyle dropped out of the investment, leaving Marshall the sole owner of the Braves.
 The team moved to Fenway Park (home of the Boston Red Sox) the next year, and Marshall changed the name to "Redskins".
 According to ESPN, the team has long contended it was named in honor of Marshall's head coach, William Henry "Lone Star" Dietz, who was believed to be part Sioux.
 A 1933 news article quotes Marshall as saying that he did not name the team specifically in honor of Dietz or any of the team's native members, but because Marshall wanted to avoid any confusion with the Braves baseball squad while still keeping the native connotations of the previous moniker.

 Dietz's first year as coach in 1933 was unremarkable, and the Redskins finished with a 5–5–2 record.
 However, one impressive feat during the season was Cliff Battles' performance against the New York Giants on October 8, 1933, when he rushed 16 times for 215 yd and scored one touchdown and became the first player ever to rush for more than 200 yd in a game.

 Dietz was fired after posting a 6–6 record in 1934, and Eddie Casey was hired as his replacement.
 During the 1935 season, the Redskins split their first two games before going into a season-long scoring slump, posting only 23 points during a seven-game losing streak.
 The Redskins posted a win and a tie in their final two games, finishing with a 2–8–1 record, scoring only 65 points on the season.
 Casey was fired at the end of the season.